lkorba/pbsc/README.md

 # pbstc - pastebin simple terminal client

+Rename pbstc_api_config.py.example to pbstc_api_config.py and configure API key, username, password You will find your API key here: https://pastebin.com/api

 It is best to add folder with this script to PATH (don't forget to "chmod +x pb" if running in Linux)

-Don't forget to set up your account in api_config.py - you will find your API key here: https://pastebin.com/api

 ## Example usage: